-3.18 Now that the Council has £103.7m of debt, the Section 151 officer will keep under review opportunities for debt rescheduling.
+3.18 The Council will have £102.7m of debt after repayment of £1m in February 2021, the Section 151 Officer will keep under review opportunities for debt rescheduling.
 Debt rescheduling will be reported to Council at the next meeting after it occurs.